sounisi5011/npm-packages/actions/monorepo-workspace-submodules-finder/README.md

 The value of [the `private` property](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#private) as defined in [the `package.json` file] for each submodule.
 If undefined, the value is `false`.

+### `submodule-exists`

+If `result` contains one or more submodules, it is `true`.

+The `submodule-exists` output is intended to be used when a list of submodules is set to [the matrix strategy](https://docs.github.com/actions/using-jobs/using-a-matrix-for-your-jobs).
+If no submodules are found (which can happen if the `only-changed-since` input is set to `latest release`), the matrix strategy will fail because it will be set to empty, and the entire workflow containing it will also fail.
+To prevent this, you can skip jobs that use the matrix strategy by using the `submodule-exists` output.

 ## Example usage

 ```yaml